 Sweet persimmons are in abundance at the moment.
 These persimmon rice paper rolls are perfect for a light lunch, an elegant starter or just a healthy snack between meals.

-8 large cooked king prawns, peeled, deveined and sliced in half lengthways
+- 8 king prawns large cooked, peeled, deveined and sliced in half lengthways

 - Prepare rice vermicelli as per packet instructions, drain well.